-If you are seeking peak performance of the day-to-day business, you should be aware that loading docks are one of the most hazardous and busiest areas of the operations, and you will rely on them to run an efficient operation.
+If you are seeking peak performance of the day-to-day business, you should be aware that loading docks are one of the most hazardous and busiest areas of operations, and you will rely on them to run an efficient operation.

 Loading dock levelers are particularly important when it comes to running an efficient operation because you rely on them to be the gateway to your organization.
 They are also critical if you want to stay in compliance with warehouse regulations.